Special Educational Needs and Disability Report

 Talk to a member of our SEND team

 There are times when parents and carers need to discuss their child’s specific needs.
 That is why we dedicate time in our school week for them to talk to a member of the SEND team.
-If you would like to arrange a chat with the team please email contactSEND@kingsmeadow.org.uk with a brief outline of your enquiry and a preferred date and time.
-Subject to availability, our team will arrange for a discussion during one of the following dedicated sessions.
+Appointments are available on:

 What is SEND?